 Robin has acted as leading Junior on numerous occasions.

-“He’s very much a jury man and is very persuasive.” – Chambers & Partners 2018
+“He’s very much a jury man and is very persuasive.” – Chambers and Partners 2017

 “Robin is really good, a very strong practitioner who does a lot of defence work.” – Chambers & Partners 2017